by Jenny Kemp

 Playbox

-Melbourne International Festival for the Arts. (no logo but put in wording)
+Melbourne International Festival for the Arts.

 Note: The Lady in the Water image featured in the header was taken in 1947 by fashion photographer Toni Frissell.
 For more context click here.